 Volunteering, work shadowing, work experience and project work with photographers or relevant employers are also great ways of gaining experience and skills, as well as making contacts.
-Any opportunity to have work published should be taken.
+You should take any opportunity to have your work published.

 Around half the companies in the photo-imaging industry are sole trading or freelance photographers, and the majority of these companies employ five people or fewer.